 Summary and My Work

 Overall, CBT for depression is a structured, goal-oriented approach that empowers individuals to challenge negative thinking patterns, change unhelpful behaviors, and develop more adaptive coping strategies.
+It is widely thought of as the best treatment for anxiety and depression.
 It’s typically conducted over a series of sessions.
 The collaborative nature of CBT empowers my clients to take an active role in their treatment and develop skills they can continue to use after therapy has ended.

 I offer cognitive behavioral therapy for depression that is mild and chronic (often termed “dysthymia”) and CBT for major depression when symptoms are more severe.
 I also provide CBT-SAD with is cognitive-behavioral therapy for seasonal depression.
 I’d be happy to talk to you about how CBT for depression may be a fit for you, so please feel free to contact me anytime or schedule a consultation.